Data Protection Bill in India – What to expect and What will Change

 - Critical personal data must be stored and processed only in India.

 - A “serving copy” needs to be maintained for all personal data.
-The bill specifically says, “Every data fiduciary shall ensure the storage, on a server or data centre located in India, of at least one serving copy of personal data to which this Act applies.”
+The bill specifically says, “Every data fiduciary shall ensure the storage, on a server or data center located in India, of at least one serving a copy of personal data to which this Act applies.”
 This is nothing but a backup.
 The act enforces data fiduciaries to keep one copy of all personal data on a server or data center located in India.